Instaclustr Announces PostgreSQL® on ANF Storage Learn More

-Provision a PrivateLink enabled cluster on Instaclustr
+Provision a Cassandra AWS PrivateLink enabled cluster on the Instaclustr platform

 2 – Select the cluster’s Cassandra version.
 Note that only Cassandra versions 4.0 and above are supported by PrivateLink.

-3 – Enter the AWS IAM principal ARNs to use for provisioning the PrivateLink endpoints into your VPC.
+3 – Enter the AWS IAM principal ARNs to use for provisioning the AWS PrivateLink endpoints into your VPC.
 Please double check this value as an incorrect entry will lead to errors later in the process.
-Alternatively, since this is an optional field you will have the option to update it later in the process and you can skip entering it until you are certain of the value.
+Alternatively, since this is an optional field, you will have the option to update it later in the process and you can skip entering it until you are certain of the value.

-5 – Select your desired node sizes for Cassandra and your desired Datacenter to provision into.
-Note that currently Multi-Datacenter Cassandra is not supported with PrivateLink.
-We recommend selecting a region that is geographically located near to the VPC from where you intend to connect from.
+Note that currently multi-datacentre Cassandra clusters are not supported with PrivateLink.
+Please contact Instaclustr Support if you are interested in using AWS PrivateLink for a multi-datacentre Cassandra cluster.
+We recommend selecting a region that is geographically located near to the VPC from where you intend to connect from to reduce latency between the client application and the cluster.

 7 – Wait for your cluster to reach the RUNNING status, this usually takes around 10 minutes, but may take longer depending on the region and number of nodes you have selected.
 Instaclustr will contact you in the event of an error or provisioning failure.